 - Emergency phone numbers beyond 000 including electricity, gas, water & telecommunications companies; staff next of kin; insurance company details.

 - Fresh water

-- Copy of vital business records including insurance policies, financial records, key supplier & customer details
+- Digital or physical copy of vital business records including insurance policies, financial records, key supplier & customer details

 - Spare keys for buildings, vehicles & equipment